 Modules in Rust

-In Rust, modules are a way to organize code into separate namespaces.
+Modules are a way to organize code into separate namespaces.
 They help in managing scope and privacy, making the code more modular and easier to maintain.

 Defining a Module